Purchase CacheGuard

 - You’ll be redirected to the “License Registration & Subscription” page.

-- From here, click on the “Manage Subscription” link.
+- From here, click on the “MANAGE SUBSCRIPTION” link.
 This will allow you to either:

 - Purchase a new subscription if you haven’t done so yet.